johanna-oncken/Marketing-Analytics-DWH/README.md

   </tbody>
 </table>

-The three attribution perspectives complement each other.
-Linear ROAS is the most conservative estimate because costs are distributed across all contributing touchpoints — a Linear ROAS of 2.0 means every euro invested across the entire journey generates €2 in revenue.
-First-Touch and Last-Touch ROAS appear higher because they concentrate credit on a single touchpoint.
-The gap between them reveals channel roles: Google Search shows a large First-to-Last-Touch gap (7.31 → 9.21), meaning it captures even more value as a closer than as an initiator.
-Instagram shows the smallest gap (2.44 → 3.27), confirming its consistent full-funnel profile.
+All channels follow the same saturation pattern — MOFU ROAS drops by 70–77% from January to April as audience pools are exhausted.
+The 120-day spread across channels is narrow (2.07–2.20x), but two patterns stand out: Google Display maintains the highest full-journey efficiency (2.20x) despite the weakest engagement metrics in TOFU, confirming that it acquires users who convert profitably through other channels.
+Facebook Ads shows the most resilient April performance (1.28x, highest among all channels), suggesting it retains efficiency longer into saturation — though from a lower starting point than TikTok or Google Search.

 **Path length and the trust effect:** Repeat purchases consistently require ~30% fewer touchpoints than first purchases across all months (e.g., April: 4.31 avg touchpoints for 250 repeat purchases vs. 8.90 for 555 first purchases).
 The share of repeat purchases grows from 4.4% in January to 31.1% in April, building a stable repeat-purchase engine even as total purchase volume declines (908 → 805).

-> _Note: Monthly MOFU CVR and AOV trends show uniform growth/decline curves across all channels — this is an attribution artifact where `fact_attribution_linear` progressively assigns more touchpoint-channel combinations per purchase over time.
-As touchpoints accumulate, CVR rises mechanically (more attributed conversions per click) and AOV falls mechanically (same revenue spread across more attributed orders).
-These trends do not reflect genuine funnel improvement or declining order values.
+> _Note: Monthly MOFU CVR and AOV trends show uniform growth/decline curves across all channels.
+This is a synthetic data artifact — the generated data produces near-identical engagement volumes across channels, resulting in parallel trend lines that would diverge with real-world data.
 Within-month comparisons remain valid._

 ---